DavidTheExplorer/Comfortable-Life/README.md

-# Comfortable Debugging Environment
+# Comfortable Testing Environment
-Some natural features in Minecraft are really annoying and distracting when testing plugins: `Storms`, `Phantoms`, etc.\
+Some natural features in Minecraft are annoying and distracting when testing plugins: `Storms`, `Phantoms`, etc.\
-This plugin offers a simple config where you can disable or control all of those.
+This plugin offers a simple config where you can disable and control all of those.

-## Default Config:
+## Default Configuration
 - `Storms` are disabled.
 - `Phantoms`, `Wandering Villagers`, and `Llamas` can't spawn.